mrilikecoding/StreamPoseML/README.md

 ## Tests

+To start run `python setup.py` to set paths correctly.
+Then simply:

+`pytest`

-Tests work for some of the modules but have fallen behind...
+Note: tests work for some of the modules but have fallen behind... contributions wanted!
+You'll note some failures etc.
-If you run them you'll see some failures.
-Additionally, tests are not well isolated just because before building notebooks I was building datasets by running through tests... ick.
-So..
-I'd recommend avoiding the tests for right now.

 ## Citing